-The net investment in capital assets of \$39,969 is a component of net position and is comprised of equipment, furniture and fixtures, and vehicles, net of accumulated depreciation and the outstanding related debt used to acquire the assets.
+For the fiscal year 2016, the net investment in capital assets of \$39,969 is a component of net position and is comprised of equipment, furniture and fixtures, and vehicles, net of accumulated depreciation and the outstanding related debt used to acquire the assets.

-The unrestricted net asset balance of \$90,384 increased by \$220,347 due substantially to the current year sale of the building.
-The unrestricted net asset balance represents resources available for spending.
+The unrestricted net asset balance of \$380,942 decreased by \$250,589 due substantially to the sale of the building during the year ended 2016.